Dr. John H. Stumberg House

 Dr. John H. Stumberg House is a historic home located at St. Charles, St. Charles County, Missouri, United States.
 It was built in 1869–1870, and is a two-story, "T"-plan, red brick dwelling on a stone foundation.
 It has a cross-gable roof with dormers and decorated cornice.

+The second story was used as an office for the US air force in 1942.

 It was added to the National Register of Historic Places in 1978.